 - DNS Servers: This DNS server is used to resolve servers matching the FQDN for UPN.
 Multiple servers can be entered comma separated.
-E.g. if FQDN for UPN is domain.internal, then fileserver.domain.internal will be resolved with the mentioned DNS server. - Max Concurrent Users: If enabled, you can configure the maximum number of users that can concurrently login on this Awingu domain.
+E.g. if FQDN for UPN is domain.internal, then fileserver.domain.internal will be resolved with the mentioned DNS server. - Max Licensed Users: If enabled, you can configure the maximum number of concurrent or named (depending on the license) users that are allowed to be logged in to this domain.
 When set to 0, no domain users can access the domain anymore. - Privacy Policy Acceptance: When set to enabled, each user will have to accept the Privacy Policy the first time they login.
 This is needed for GDPR compliancy.